strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

     return service.updateRole(roleID, role);
     };

-   /** Updates database `permissions` that role can access an endpoint
+   /** Updates database `permissions` so that role can access an endpoint
      * @see grantPrivilege
     */